 App makers, on the other hand, offer a similar experience to the very popular and globally recognised homepage builders.
 You don’t need prior programming experience to use app makers, as they work on the WYSIWYG principle (what you see is what you get): within the app builder, you work on a graphic user interface that is usually intuitive and easy to use.
 But app makers are considerably more restrictive for creativity than IDEs.
 They only offer a small selection of programming commands, which are accessible via the graphic interface and can be added into the user interface.

 Our focus here will be to introducethese app makers.
 But to demonstrate the differences between the two different approaches, we’ll briefly outline the methods involved in programming iOS and Android apps with an integrated development environment too.

 Create a native mobile app by programming

-If you want to develop a very detailed, technically challenging, or graphically complex mobile native app, then look no further than an IDE – native app builders aren’t suitable for your needs.
-The same is true if your app will need to process large amounts of data, or use many native device functions (e.g. position and movement sensors) – these requests are too difficult for an app creator.
+If you want to develop a very detailed, technically challenging, or graphically complex mobile native app, then look no further than an IDE – native app making software isn’t suitable for your needs.
+The same is true if your app will need to process large amounts of data, or use many native device functions (e.g. position and movement sensors) – these requests are too difficult for an app creation software.

 Working with an integrated development environment doesn’t just expand the options for app development, it’s also free of charge: companies likeApple and Google offer first-class IDEs for anyone to use.
-The reason for this is simple – a large selection of applications make a platform attractive for users.
+The reason for this is simple: a large selection of applications make a platform attractive for users.
 This means it’s in the best interest of iOS and Android to have as many developers as possible producing new apps regularly on their operating systems.
-This is also a part of the provider’s business model: Apple, Google, and Microsoft receive a commission of 30% for every fee-based app transaction made on their respective app stores.
+This is also a part of the provider’s business model: Apple and Google receive a commission for every fee-based app transaction made on their respective app stores.

 Programming basics for Android apps